sholtob/Cave_Box/README.md

 # Cave_Box
-Firmware for the Cave Box humidity controller system.
+Firmware and schematic for the Cave Box humidity controller system.

+For more information about the Cave Box please visit https://sholtosworkshop.com/.